The phrase “ghost town” sounds spooky, but it doesn’t always mean these small and abandoned towns are haunted.

 Of the 275 official ghost towns in Arizona, the vast majority of them were established as mining towns in the late 1800s.
 Once the mines ran out, or the government shut them down, the people who lived and worked at the mines were forced to leave and abandon their towns, creating these ghost towns that dot the Arizona landscape.

-Some of them are haunted, some of them are restored and preserved, and some of them are no more than a few ruins or foundations that only the people who lived there would remember.
+Some of them are restored and preserved, and some of them are no more than a few ruins or foundations that only the people who lived there would remember.
 Tourism is the one of the only ways to keep these ghost towns functioning, and visitors help to keep the local economy alive for the residents who still call some of these towns home.

 Visiting Arizona’s ghost towns can help you learn more about the history of the Wild West and the role that these once-booming towns played in settling Arizona.
 While these towns are small and may seem like an unusual place to visit, the museums, restaurants, and shops make visiting Arizona ghost towns a must-do for many tourists.